-Since its inception, our program has successfully fostered scientific interactions between members of the Duke Cancer Institute who have basic, translational, and clinical research interests in breast cancer.
+Since its inception, our disease group has successfully fostered scientific interactions between members of the Duke Cancer Institute who have basic, translational, and clinical research interests in breast cancer.

-The diversity of interests and experimental approaches used by the members of the Breast Cancer program represents an effective environment for fostering cross-fertilization of ideas aimed at understanding breast cancer.
+The diversity of interests and experimental approaches used by the members of the Breast Cancer disease group represents an effective environment for fostering cross-fertilization of ideas aimed at understanding breast cancer.